Thyroid and PMOS/PMOS: Understanding the Overlap

 Blood Sugar, Neurotransmitters and Mood

-Insulin resistance is one of the central features of PCOS and has implications far beyond metabolic health.
+Insulin resistance is one of the central features of PMOS and has implications far beyond metabolic health.

 When the body becomes less responsive to insulin, it can lead to higher circulating insulin levels and bigger fluctuations in blood glucose.
 These fluctuations can affect both energy levels and mood.